University of Colorado Golden Buffalo Marching Band: Instrumentation

+The band during a pregame performance in the 2024 Alamo Bowl.

 There are 11 sections within the GBMB: piccolos, clarinets, alto saxophones, tenor saxophones, mellophones, trumpets, trombones, baritones, sousaphones, color guard, and the drumline that consists of snare drums, bass drums, tenor drums, and cymbals.

 Each instrumental section is led by a section leader, with the color guard being led by a guard captain.
 Some larger sections, like the trumpets and trombones, can have multiple section leaders.
-Section leaders are responsible for most tasks relating to their respective sections including teaching of marching fundamentals and music, logistics, and personnel management.
+Section leaders are responsible for most tasks relating to their respective sections, including teaching of marching fundamentals and music, logistics, and personnel management.
 Section leaders conduct warm-ups along with sectional rehearsals.
 Section leaders are typically more senior members of the GBMB and undergo an audition and interview process to be selected.
 Section leaders also fulfil the responsibilities of a squad leader.

 Each section is split up into smaller squads, with each squad being led by a squad leader.
 Squad leaders are present within every section and assist the section leader in leading and organizing the section.
 Squads are not distinct from the sections and are just a way to organize a section into smaller pieces.

-Sometimes, a member of the GBMB can be designated as an "alternate."
-Alternates are designated when there are not enough drill positions for a show for every member in a section.
-Alternates are used to fill voids in rehearsals and can be used to quickly fill a void during a performance if the original member cannot perform.

 Drum majors

-The drum major is the highest ranked position that a member can achieve within the GBMB.
+The drum major is the highest-ranked position that a member can achieve within the GBMB.
 The GBMB has 3 drum majors that can be recognized by their white pants, cowboy hats, gloves, and shoes (as opposed to the black articles for regular members).
 Drum majors are also given black visors in place of the white baseball caps for regular members.
 In addition to conducting the band during performances, drum majors are responsible for instructing the band throughout the season and coordinating between the section leaders.
 The drum majors further perform a choreographed dance before each halftime performance and can often be seen running across the field during the pregame run on.

 Feature twirlers

 The GBMB is a band that features baton twirlers.
 The twirlers perform choreographed routines during pregame, halftime, and stampedes.
-The current feature twirlers are Leah Mayer and Morgan Everhart.
-Both twirlers have competed nationally and Leah Mayer has competed for Team USA overseas and has placed third in the 2022 US Baton Twirling Championships.
-Mayer was also recognized for having no drops during every halftime performance with the GBMB during the 2021 season.
+The current feature twirlers are Izzy Pell and Ryleigh Richards.